jyksnw/yv-votd/README.md

 A YouVersion Developer Token can be obtained by creating an account on the [YouVersion Developer Portal](https://developers.youversion.com)

-The YouVersion Bible Version ID can be obtains by calling the [YouVersion Versions API](https://yv-public-api-docs.netlify.com/api/versions.html).
+The YouVersion Bible Version ID can be obtained by calling the [YouVersion Versions API](https://yv-public-api-docs.netlify.com/api/versions.html).
 If the `YOUVERSION_VOTD_VERSION` environment variable is not set than a default version_id of 1 will be used which maps to the KJV.

 ## Caching

 The YouVersion VOTD CLI caches each day's verse of the day in a dated file found in the `$GOPATH/bin/.votd` folder.
 For example, if the YouVersion VOTD CLI was executed for the first time on 10/30/2018 the resulting response would be cached in the file `$GOPATH/bin/.votd/20181030`.
-Delete this file or this folder will result in the YouVersion VOTD CLI to re-fetch the verse of the day for the current day.
+Removing this file or this folder will result in the YouVersion VOTD CLI to re-fetch the current verse of the day.

 ## Example Usage